zowe/docs-site/docs/guides/api-mediation-security.md

 ### Add a service with an existing certificate to APIML on localhost

 This will be documented during work on the following user story: https://waffle.io/zowe/api-layer/cards/5bd8be80283e09001babbf86

+### Login to Discovery service on localhost

+You need to provide a valid client certificate if you want to access Discovery Service on localhost.

+The certificate is stored in the `keystore/localhost/localhost.keystore.p12` key store.

+Some utilities including HTTPie requires the certificate to be in PEM format.
+You can find it in `keystore/localhost/localhost.pem`.

+Since the Discovery Service is using HTTPS, your client has also verify the validity of its certificate.
+This can be done by trusting the local CA certificate which is store at `keystore/local_ca/localca.cer`.

+Example how to access Discovery Service from CLI with full certificate validation:

+    http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/

 ### Zowe runtime on z/OS